vishipayyallore/speaker-series-2022/csharp-corner/S1_Implement_IaaS_08aug2022/README.md

 ## What is next in `Session 2`?
 (5 Minutes)

 > 1. Discussion
-> 1. `SQL Server, and Database`, and programming in .NET 6
+> 1. Introduction to `SQL Server, and Database`, and programming in .NET 6
-> 1. `Cosmos Database`, and programming in .NET 6
+> 1. Introduction to `Cosmos Database`, and programming in .NET 6
+> 1. `Web API`, and programming in .NET 6
+> 1. `Web App Razor`, and programming in .NET 6
+> 1. Web App `Blazor WebAssembly`, and programming in .NET 6
+> 1. Deploy SQL Project Dacpac .sqlproj to Azure SQL Database